mpursley/interactive-tutorials/tutorials/learnpython.org/en/Modules and Packages.md

         result = play_game()
         draw_game(result)

-This might be a bit risky as changes in the module might affect the module which imports it, but it is shorter and also does not require you to specify which objects you wish to import from the module.
+This might be a bit risky, as changes in the module might affect the module which imports it.
+But, it is shorter and also does not require you to specify which objects you wish to import from the module.